Modeling Concurrent Multi-Agent Systems: The Complexity of Realizability

-The PTIME upper bound may seem to contradict the NP-completeness result for the highly similar ``constrained equilibria existence for agents with reachability goals'' in~\cite{BBMU15}; we address this point later in Section~\ref{realizabilitydiscussion}.
+This PTIME upper bound merits further comparison with~\cite{BBMU15}, which we make in Section~\ref{realizabilitydiscussion}.
 In order to complete the technical analysis of the $W$-NE realizability problem, we now provide a matching lower bound.